limbernie/limbernie.github.io/_posts/2019-10-06-ghoul-htb-walkthrough.md

 To create the malicious Zip file, we can use [`evilarc`](https://github.com/ptoomey3/evilarc).
 What kind of file do we put inside the Zip file?
 PHP of course.
 Remember that Apache/PHP runs behind `80/tcp`?

-Let\'s zip this little bad boy.
+Let's zip this little bad boy.

 <div class="filename"><span>cmd.php</span></div>